 What are the risks and complications of cataract surgery?

 The risk from cataract surgery is very low (< 1%) and complications are very rare.
 After the operation, you will be sent home with eye care instructions and you will need to put drops into your eyes for a few weeks.
-Provided you follow the advice given to you after cataract surgery, your recovery should be complete and complication-free.
+Provided you follow the advice after cataract surgery, your recovery should be complete and free from side effects.

 Once you have been referred for cataract surgery your hospital will offer a two stop patient pathway.